JeyDotC/jeydotc.github.io/_posts/2019-03-28-PHP-Traits-for-interface-contract-testing.md

 }
 ```

 Great, we made the homework! we validate cookie to be not null or empty.
 But we didn't document it!
 Why?
-You name it: we're in a hurry, docs are boring, we're quite negligent, my boss says 'forget about ~freeman~ docs!', I just forgot it, etc.
+You name it: we're in a hurry, docs are boring, we're quite negligent, my boss says 'forget about ~~freeman~~ docs', we just forgot it, etc.

 The point is, there are plenty of probabilities that no one will write the docs for the new constraint, and many new developers, unaware of that situation, will create their implementation without such check.